thesotog/webmin-bash-install/README.md

 # webmin-bash-install

-A bash file to install Webmin in a Ubuntu Server fresh installation Tested as root user in:
+A bash file to install Webmin in a Ubuntu Server fresh installation.

+Tested as root user in:

 Ubuntu Server 18.04 LTS Bionic Beaver